alevax/pyviper/README.md

 ## Contact
 Please, report any issues that you experience through this repository ["Issues"]().

-For any other info or queries: av2729@cumc.columbia.edu
+For any other info or queries please write to Alessandro Vasciaveo (av2729@cumc.columbia.edu)

 ## License
 `pyviper` is distributed under a MIT License (see [LICENSE]()).

 ## Citation
+_Manuscript in review_

 ## References
+_Manuscript in review_